Josseyo/BarWar-game/README.md

 ## Testing
 **Code work as intended**
-It implements the logic for playing the best out of 5 rounds of the rock-paper-scissors-lizard-spock game.

 The key parts of the code:
 1. The `clickButtons` function sets up event listeners on the buttons, allowing the player to make their choices.